-On Figure 23 Figure 23 Climate change adaptive plan, following the investment in (b), our preferred plan, we demonstrate how our plan would change if an alternative climate future were to take place.
+In Figure 23 following the investment in (b), our preferred plan, we demonstrate how our plan would change if an alternative climate future were to take place.

 It is also important to note that we consider a 1 degree world highly unlikely, and a 4 degree world a likely future scenario.
 For the high climate pathway, we have deferred investment in options that aren't needed until later in the planning period, and our preferred plan will deviate to this pathway at the trigger point.
 More detail on our monitoring plan and trigger points can be found in Section 11.8.